 No. Really.
 Read it.
 Now.

 Read the script Buried.
 I did a small review on it a while back.
 The entire script takes place in a coffin.
 ONE LOCATION.
 ONE ACTOR.
-Yet you keep reading because it is full of story, conflict, and questions that you want answered!
+Yet, you keep reading because it is full of conflict, and questions that you want to be answered!

-When all is said and done, your crane shot doesn’t matter, your witty metaphorical dialogue doesn’t matter, your million dollar location doesn’t matter.
+Your crane shot doesn’t matter; your witty metaphorical dialogue doesn’t matter, your million dollar location doesn’t matter.
 Not even your actors matter more than the ability to tell a clear and concise story that keeps your viewers intrigued and watching.
 Story is the backbone of any successful film.

 Story, Story, Story.